BIOLOGY (BIOL)

 • Conduct linear regression on biological data

 BIOL301.
-INTRODUCTION TO QUANTITATIVE BIOLOGY II.
+QUANTITATIVE BIOLOGY II.
 3.0 Semester Hrs.

 This course will extend the applications of quantitative biology, building from the foundation in biological data analysis established in BIOL300.
 Students will learn how to model biological systems both mathematically and computationally and ultimately compare model predictions to experimental data.
 Mathematical modeling will involve developing and solving differential equations to describe biological processes.
 Computational modeling will involve writing Python code to simulate various biological processes to gain insights into their behavior.
 Lastly, as a boarder type of modeling, students will explore biological sequences and genomes to develop both phylogenetic and metabolic models of organisms.
-Prerequisite: BIOL300.
+Prerequisites: BIOL300, MATH225.

 View Course Learning Outcomes